mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 2. Players should be able to stack cubes, and these stacks should be stable (eg. come to rest) and be without visible jitter.

-3. When thrown cubes interact with the simulation, wherever possible, these interactions should be without latency.
+3. When cubes thrown by any player interact with the simulation, wherever possible, these interactions should be without latency.

 Now you know what we are building, lets get started with how I built it :)